yleeyilin/tp/docs/DeveloperGuide.md

 #### Details

-1. The user inputs the command to add a note a specified contact by first stating the target name of the contact they want to add a note to.
-This is followed by the respective fields and new values they want to modify.
+1. The user inputs the command to add a note to a specified contact by first stating the target name of the contact they want to add a note to.
+This is followed by the respective fields and the new values they want to modify.
 2. `NoteCommandParser` invokes the `parse` method which parses the user input by storing the prefixes and their respective values as an `ArgumentMultimap` object.
  A `NoteCommand` object is created with the parsed name, note and optional deadline field.
 3. The `NoteCommandParser` returns the `NoteCommand` object.
 4. `LogicManager` invokes the `execute` method of `NoteCommand`.
 5. The `execute` method of `NoteCommand` invokes the `findByName` method in `Model` property to find the person with the specified name.
-6. The `execute` method of `NoteCommand` invokes the `setPerson` method in `Model` property to set the person in the existing contact list to the new `Person` object which has been edited the `execute` method of `NoteCommand`.
+6. The `execute` method of `NoteCommand` invokes the `setPerson` method in `Model` property to set the person in the existing contact list to the new `Person` object which has been edited in the `execute` method of `NoteCommand`.
 7. The `execute` method of `NoteCommand` invokes the `updateFilteredPersonList` method in `Model` property to update the view of PoochPlanner to show all contacts.
 8. The `execute` method of `NoteCommand` returns a `CommandResult` object which stores the data regarding the completion of the `Note` command.